 These days, beer culture has turned into an exercise in snooty navel-gazing.
 That’s not to say there aren’t some killer craft beers being brewed that are worth a few extra bucks.
 But when Kyle-with-the-flat-brim shows up at camp opining about ABVs, IBUs, and subtle notes of citrus, acacia wood, and midnight sun in the $10 can he’s sipping from, order must be restored.
 You are not wrong for wanting to throat-punch Kyle.

-To help remind us that beer was a necessary rite of passage, made us feel like a million bucks when we snuck it from the fridge in our parents’ garage, tastes best when cracked open outdoors, and doesn’t require a master’s degree to explain why it tastes so good, here’s a look at 10 cheap American beers that you should put on ice pronto.
+To help remind us that beer was a necessary rite of passage, made us feel like a million bucks when we snuck it from the fridge in our parents’ garage, tastes best when cracked open outdoors, and doesn’t require a master’s degree to explain why it tastes so good, here’s a look at 10 cheap, classic American beers that you should put on ice pronto.

 Genesee (American lager)